AlifArnado/logograb-sdk-android/README.md

 <ul>
 <li>Right-click LogoGrabSDK library project and click Properties<br>
 <li>Under Android / Library just add the google-play-services_lib
+<li>Under Android / Library also tick “is Library”
 </ul>
 Your project should then also reference the project library LogoGrabSDK.